0x2a-42/lelwel/README.md

 > [!NOTE]
 > This is useful as an optimization and to improve error reporting.
-> Furthermore it can be used to avoid the ordered choice restriction in some cases, as in a concatination no ordered choice is active after the commit operator.
+> Furthermore it can be used to avoid the ordered choice restriction in some cases, as in a concatenation no ordered choice is active after the commit operator.

 > **Example**
 > ```antlr